AviatrixSystems/Docs/HowTos/FAQ.rst

 few steps.

 If you have a BYOL license or use a community image, you need to have a customer ID provided by Aviatrix to be able to use the product.
-Contact support@aviatrix.com if you do not have a customer ID.
+Please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ if you do not have a customer ID.

 What is an Aviatrix Access Account?
 -------------------------------------